Long COVID

 Cognitive Functioning and Mental Health

-At the CIBS Center, our primary focus is on cognitive and mental health symptoms that are experienced by individuals with Long-COVID.
+At the CIBS Center, our primary focus is on cognitive and mental health symptoms that are experienced by individuals with Long COVID.

 In the cognitive arena, symptoms are often referred to as “brain fog.”
 Many have noted, however, that a more accurate term may be “brain injury” as “brain fog” may not capture the severity and the degree of disruption these symptoms pose.
 Developing abruptly during COVID, regardless of COVID severity, these symptoms include difficulties in attention, executive functioning, memory, and processing speed (described in detail in our page on Post Intensive Care Syndrome).